wravoc/harden-dragonflybsd/docs/Hardened Dragonfly BSD Install Notes.md

   * `cp -fR /mnt/harden-dragonflybsd ~`
   * `cd harden-dragonflybsd`
   * `util/thinkpad-t495-setup.csh` , after Success, issue the `reboot` command
+  * There are some pkg bugs in DF, if the software `pkg` management systems asks to upgrade or fix missing dependencies then select `y`
+    * You may end up running the script twice after an error, this is unfortunately expected
 * **Phase 2 setup**
 * When you see this message, after the pkg system if fixed and Phase 2 message appears
-  * You must continue installing the script as a non-root user who will use the desktop
+  * You must continue running the script until completion as a non-root user who will use the desktop
   * Run this command: `visudo`
   * We are in VI editor.
 VI command for search is `/`
   * Type `/root ALL <enter key>` then type `o`, then we're going replicate the line above but instead of using `root` we'll use our actual username you made during setup
   * `your-user-name ALL=(ALL:ALL) ALL`
   * Reboot, login with your username, not root and re-run script to continue setup
-    * `sudo cp -R /root/harden-dragonflybsd ~`
+    * `sudo cp -R /root/harden-dragonflybsd /home/<your-user-name>`
+    * `sudo chown -R <your-user-name> /home/<your-user-name>/harden-dragonflybsd`
+  * Reboot and run the script again from the base directory but use `sudo`
-    * `sudo util/thinkpad-t495-setup.csh` Enter your password, not root password.
+    * `sudo util/thinkpad-t495-setup.csh` Enter your password, not the root password.
   * From now on you'll need to `sudo reboot` `sudo shutdown -p now`

 ### Awesome Window Manger (AwesomeWM)